Asymmetric emissions of neutrinos in the cooling of rotating proto-neutron stars: Numerical Methods and Models

 In this paper we are interested in the anisotropy of neutrino radiations from rapidly-rotating PNS's.
 In order to quantify it and use the results later for the evaluation of gravitational waves, we consider the observer-dependent luminosity defined as follows:

 where \(R\) is the radius of the sphere outside PNS, at which this luminosity is evaluated and \(\Omega\) denotes the angular position on it; \(\Omega_o\) refers to the direction of the observer at a large distance; \(\Omega_\nu\) is the direction of neutrino 3-momentum (\(\mu_\nu=\cos\theta\)) and \(\epsilon\) is the neutrino energy; \(\alpha=\sqrt{g_{00}+g_{03}^2/g_{33}}\) is the lapse function that takes account of the redshift correction.
-Note that \(R\) is arbitrary as long as the sphere is located in the region transparent to neutrinos.
-We choose \(R=40\)km, since the neutrino distributions are not much forward-peaked yet and the rather low angular resolution in momentum space of our neutrino-transfer simulations is not an issue there.
+Note that \(R\) is arbitrary as long as the sphere is located in the region, where neutrino-matter interactions are effectively turned off and neutrinos are streaming freely.
+We choose \(R=40\)km.
+If we set it to a larger value, we would waste numerical resources and, moreover, highly forward-peaked and narrow angular distributions in momentum space at such large distances could not be resolved with the current numbers of the grid points (10 \((\theta_{\nu}) \times 6 (\phi_{\nu}))\).
 Without a loss of generality, we can assume that the observer is located in the \(x-z\) plane (\(\phi_o=0)\).
 The integration with respect to \(\Omega\) is done over the hemisphere facing the observer.
 From the definition of the observer-dependent luminosity, the total neutrino luminosity emitted by the PNS is given as

 As stated before, the neutrino distribution function is a function of the angles of neutrino 3-momentum that are defined with respect to the tetrad specified locally (Eqs. \ref{eq:tetrad1}-\ref{eq:tetrad4} and see also Fig. \ref{fig:axis}).
 Hence we need to express it in terms of the observer angle \(\theta_o\).
 This can be done by calculating \(\cos \theta_{\nu}\) and \(\cos \phi_{\nu}\) as follows,